outofmbufs/pidcontrol/README.md

     Counter({'PH_attached': 1, 'PH_initial_conditions': 1})

-showing the count of events (1 `PH_attached` and 1 `PH_initial_conditions`) that occur simply from creating the PIDPlus object.
+showing the count of events (1 `PH_attached` and 1 `PH_initial_conditions`) that occur when creating the PIDPlus object.
 Note that these counts are for events _generated_ regardless of whether any modifier had a handler for them.

 ### Bang Bang